nens/threedi-docs/source/h_control_structures.rst

 - Structure type: "v2_weir"

 See the :ref:`timed control section in the simulation wizard manual<sim_timed_control>` for details on how to include them in a simulation.

-See the schematisation object :ref:`control_timed` for details on how to define timed controls in the schematisation.

 .. _table_control: